skyfox69/jsapi/README.md

   end
 ```

-The model class of an API component can also be any class that inherits from
+The model class of an API component can also be any subclass of
 `Jsapi::Model::Base`, for example:

 ```ruby